rgorinstein/myMiP/README.md

 Designed by Ricardo Gorinstein at the UCSD Coordinated Robotics Lab with Prof. Thomas Bewley.

-For additional picture and a CAD render of the full myMiP see http://robotics.ucsd.edu/myMiP/.
+For additional pictures and a CAD render of the full myMiP see http://robotics.ucsd.edu/myMiP/.

 Contact: rgorinstein@eng.ucsd.edu